 1. Resetting Your Nest Thermostat

 - Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it behind for the next resident.
+People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, first write down your temperature settings so reapplying them is faster.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To initiate a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-- Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
-With this option, you’ll have to input a new schedule or wait until the Nest learns your schedule.
+- Schedule: This type of reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
+If you choose this, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi

 Connecting to Wi-Fi is important for making the most of your Nest's features.